Caddo Mills Municipal Airport: Facilities

-For the year ending 31 December 2015, the airport had 14,000 aircraft operations, averaging 38 per day: 100% general aviation.
-17 aircraft were then based at the airport: 100% single-engine.
+For the year ending October 2, 2022, the airport had 14,000 aircraft operations, averaging 38 per day: 100% general aviation.
+27 aircraft were then based at the airport: 25 single-engine, and 2 glider.

 The Aviation Unmanned Vehicle Museum is located at the airport.
 The organization bills itself as the only museum dedicated to military drones.

+The City of Caddo Mills has updated the Ramp on the East side and added 6 tie-downs.
+They have also installed a new Self-Serve Fueling System for 100LL Aviation Fuel.